Isoparametric hypersurfaces in symmetric spaces of non-compact type and higher rank: Proof of the main theorems

 \subsection{Extension method and proof of Theorem~\ref{th:extension}}

 The Lie group $AN$ acts simply transitively on $M$.
 Hence, the connected Lie subgroup $S$ of $AN$ with Lie algebra $\g{s}=\g{b}\oplus\g{n}$ acts freely on $M$.
-Moreover, the $S$-action on $M$ is hyperpolar with section $\Sigma:={\Exp(\g{b}^\perp)\cdot o}\cong \R^d$, where $d=\dim\g{b}^\perp=\rank M-\dim\g{b}$, and $\Sigma$ intersects each $S$-orbit exactly once.
+Moreover, the $S$-action on $M$ is hyperpolar with section $\Sigma:={\Exp(\g{b}^\perp)\cdot o}\cong \R^d$, where $d=\dim\g{b}^\perp=\rank M-\dim\g{b}$.
 Indeed, such an $S$-action is one of the examples of hyperpolar actions with no singular orbits classified in~\cite{BDT:jdg}.
+Furthermore, $\Sigma$ intersects each $S$-orbit exactly once, as follows from the fact that $AN= \Exp(\g{b}^\perp) S=S\Exp(\g{b}^\perp)$ acts simply transitively on $M$.
 Since $H_\delta\in \g{b}$, the orbit $S\cdot o$ is a minimal submanifold of $M$, as shown in~\S\ref{subsec:extrinsic}.
 By polarity, any $S$-orbit is of the form $S\cdot a(o)=a(a^{-1}Sa\cdot o)=a(S\cdot o)$, for some $a\in\Exp(\g{b}^\perp)$, where we have used that the group $A$ normalizes $S$.
 Thus, all $S$-orbits are mutually congruent, and hence minimal (cf.~\cite{BDT:jdg}).
-Therefore, the action of $S$ on $M$ satisfies the hypotheses of \cite[Theorem~2.1]{DV:imrn}, from where the first claim in item (i) as well as item (ii) in Theorem~\ref{th:extension} follow immediately.
+Therefore, the action of $S$ on $M$ satisfies the hypotheses of \cite[Theorem~2.1]{DV:imrn}, from where the first claim in item (i) as well as item (ii) in Theorem~\ref{th:extension} follow immediately (for item (ii), note that polar singular Riemannian foliations on Euclidean spaces are hyperpolar and isoparametric).

 As discussed in~\cite{DV:imrn}, the shape operator of an extended submanifold $S\cdot P$ of $M$, where $P$ is a submanifold of $\Sigma$, is block diagonal, with one block corresponding to the shape operator of $P$, and the other block to the shape operator of the orbit $S\cdot o$.
 Since the latter never vanishes identically, as follows from~\eqref{eq:shape} and the argument in the last paragraph of~\S\ref{subsec:isoparametric}, we have that $S\cdot P$ is never totally geodesic, which completes the proof of Theorem~\ref{th:extension}~(i).